 Section 12(d)(1) of the 1940 Act restricts investments by investment companies in the securities of other investment companies, including shares of each Fund.
-Registered investment companies are permitted to invest in the Fund beyond the limits set forth in Section 12(d)(1) subject to certain terms and conditions set forth in SEC exemptive relief, including that such investment companies enter into an agreement with each Fund.
-However, since KFA Mount Lucas Index Strategy ETF does not currently intend to limit its investments in other investment companies as required by Section 12(d)(1), other registered investment companies generally will not be able to invest in that Fund in reliance on the exemptive relief.
+Registered investment companies are permitted to invest in the Fund beyond the limits set forth in Section 12(d)(1) subject to certain terms and conditions set forth in Rule 12d1-4 of the 1940 Act, including that such investment companies enter into an agreement with each Fund.
+However, since KFA Mount Lucas Index Strategy ETF does not currently intend to limit its investments in other investment companies as required by Section 12(d)(1), other registered investment companies generally will not be able to invest in that Fund in reliance on Rule 12d1-4.
 This policy is subject to change.